Manzar, Torbat-e Heydarieh

-Manzar (منظر) (Note: Also romanized as Manz̧ar) is a village in Bala Velayat Rural District of the Central District of Torbat-e Heydarieh County, Razavi Khorasan province, Iran.
+Manzar (منظر) (Note: Also romanized as Manz̧ar) is a village in Bala Velayat Rural District of the Central District in Torbat-e Heydarieh County, Razavi Khorasan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 2,120 in 614 households.
 The following census in 2011 counted 2,519 people in 828 households.
-The 2016 census measured the population of the village as 3,111 people in 952 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 3,111 people in 952 households, the most populous in its rural district.